8051Enthusiast/yabo/doc/intro.md

 }
 ```

-Sizeof can also be applied to arrays and will return the length of the array:
+The `.sizeof` operator can also be applied to arrays and will return the length of the array:
 ```
 def *padded_to_1024 = {
   len: u8